steunix/passweaver-api/docs/index.md

 This are the software you need to have in order to run PassWeaver API:

-- PostgreSQL: PassWeaver API uses PostgreSQL for storing data
+- PostgreSQL: PassWeaver API uses PostgreSQL for storing data, with tsvector extension enabled
 - Redis: (optional) for caching

 ## Features